hsotoparada/DeepPhasePick/README.md

     dpp_config.set_data_params()

-For example, the following will apply a highpass filter (> .5 Hz) and resample the data to 100 Hz (if that is not the data sampling rate) before running the detection:
+For example, the following will apply a highpass filter (> .5 Hz) and resample the data to 100 Hz (if that is not already the data sampling rate) before running the detection:

     dpp_config.set_data_params(
         samp_freq=100.,